miklevin/MikeLev.in/_posts/2024-11-04-sse-watchdog-force-live-reload.md

 ## Dropping The Anvil on SSE & This Article

-This watchdog setup is like giving Wile E. Coyote an anvil that finally lands.
+This watchdog setup is dropping that anvil on Wile E. Coyote if he were a webserver.
 By adding a reliable hammer to force FastHTML’s live-reload, we sidestep the usual Control-C dance and let our SSE-driven server rise from the ashes of each code save, fresh and error-free.
 We’ve traded the sleek serve command for a more resilient approach, keeping syntax errors in check and ensuring that no stubborn SSE connections linger behind.
-It’s not just about making the server restart—it’s about making it do so smoothly, automatically, and reliably, just like a well-placed anvil.
+It’s not just about making the server restart—it’s about making it do so smoothly, automatically, and reliably that we can get back into our beloved no-build webdev flow state.